Happiness-Haengbok-Chung/Happiness-Haengbok-Chung.github.io/index.md

   "My goal is to develop unified models that combine discriminative and generative reasoning to create human-like yet superhuman AI Agents for real-world applications such as medicine."
 </p>

-## Research Interests for Embodied Artificial General Intelligence
+## Research Interests for Embodied Artificial Super Intelligence (ASI)
 - Multi-Modal Learning
 - Trustworthiness of AI